How a literature-based curriculum can ignite your children's passion to learn

-Have questions about just how a literature-rich homeschool experience can work in your family and with your schedule?
-Talk with other homeschooling moms online at the Sonlight Forums.
-Or call us at 303-730-6292.
+Have questions about just how a literature-based homeschool experience can work in your family and with your schedule?
+Talk with a Sonlight Advisor or call us at 1-800-903-1675.
 We look forward to serving you!

 1. Note that word relatively!
 The average textbook weighs a couple of pounds, is too large to sit comfortably on a child's lap, and is several hundred pages long.
 Back to Article